Virgin Media One: Daytime programming

 Virgin Media One's daytime TV takes up the majority of its home produced programming.
 Virgin Media Ireland has stated that 40% of its total output is of Irish origin 10% more than its requirement under its broadcast licence with the Broadcasting Authority of Ireland.
-Together Ireland AM, News at 12.30, Xposé and News at 5.30 make up 30 hours of television each week.
+Together Ireland AM, News at 12.30, The Six O’Clock Show and News at 5.30 make up 32 hours of television each week.

-TV3's first daytime produced programme was Speakeasy produced by Fastnet for TV3.
+TV3's first daytime produced programme was Speakeasy, produced by Fastnet for TV3.
 The series focused on topical issues affecting people in Ireland ranging from divorce, sex, crime, multiculturalism, poverty, sexuality and other topics were discussed amongst the presenter and a panel of guests.
 The show ran for one year from 1998 to 1999.

 The station created a new morning news talk show, Ireland AM, launched in September 1999.
 It became Ireland's first televised breakfast show.
-The show airs every weekday morning from 07:00 until 11:00 featuring a broad range of topics such as news, show business, daily newspapers, current affairs, technology, cooking, animal welfare, social issues, fashion, beauty, health, interviews, traffic reports, weather, sport, movies and music.
+The show airs every weekday morning from 07:00 until 10:00 featuring a broad range of topics such as news, show business, daily newspapers, current affairs, technology, cooking, animal welfare, social issues, fashion, beauty, health, interviews, traffic reports, weather, sport, movies and music.
 Ireland AMs presenting team include Karen Koster, Anna Daly, Ciara Doherty and Alan Hughes.

-Originally Ireland AM broadcast for two hours each morning, it now broadcasts for 3 1/2 hours.
+Originally Ireland AM broadcast for two hours each morning, it now broadcasts for 3 hours.
 In 2013 45 minutes extra were added to the show with the first hour hosted by Anton Savage as a current affairs programme, in 2014 TV3 drop the extra 45 minutes and the first hour of Current Affairs.